alevchuk/minibank/README.md

 3. Uncompress the file: `unzip 2019-07-10-raspbian-buster-lite.zip`
 2. Transfer the contents on the ".img" file to your SD card (I use `dd`, Raspberry Pi has instcutions for doing this from [Linux](https://www.raspberrypi.org/documentation/installation/installing-images/linux.md), [Mac](https://www.raspberrypi.org/documentation/installation/installing-images/mac.md), and [Windows](https://www.raspberrypi.org/documentation/installation/installing-images/windows.md))

-### (Optional) AWS
+### (Optional) AWS + Upgrade Debian
-Instead of using a Rasberry Pi at your home, you can test in the cloud with Amazon AWS:
+Instead of using a Rasberry Pi at your home, you can test in the cloud with Amazon AWS.

+Unofortantly AWS does not have an officeian Debian 10 (Buster) image, only 9 (Stretch).
+So we need to upgrade:
 > for Amazon EC2 AWS use [Debian GNU/Linux 9 (Stretch)](https://aws.amazon.com/marketplace/pp/B073HW9SP3) and then upgrade to Debain 10 (Buster)

 This upgrade is based on the [cyberciti.biz manual](https://www.cyberciti.biz/faq/update-upgrade-debian-9-to-debian-10-buster/)